paultcochrane/blog-travis-ci-com/_posts/2014-08-25-manage-private-dependencies-more-easily.md

 with access to multiple repositories on GitHub.

 Until recently, the only way to set a custom SSH key was to put it in the `.travis.yml` file.
-However, that approach is not free from problems, one of them being a security concern.
+However, there were security concerns attached to this approach.

-In order to improve that we introduced a way to add an SSH key in the UI:
+In order to improve that we're introducing a way to add an SSH key in the UI:

 <figure>
   [ ![SSH Key screen in the Repository Settings](/images/ssh-key-screen.png) ](/images/ssh-key-screen.png)